• Skip to content

 Disability Employment Services (DES)

 DES is a group of providers that offer free services to help young people with disability get ready for and find work.
 They can help young people with things like writing resumés or practising for job interviews.
-They might also run training programs and offer school leaver employment supports (SLES) services.
+They might also run training programs and offer school leaver employment supports (SLES) or on-the-job supports.

 Each DES is different, and you and your child can choose which one to use.
 It’s a good idea to do some research and contact a few DESs to find the best one for your child.
 A disability peak body might be able to suggest a DES to suit your child.

-- What training can you provide so my child can learn workplace skills?
+• What training can you provide to help my child learn workplace skills?

-- Which industries do you have links with employers in?
+• Which industries do you have employer links with?

 You can find DES providers in your area on Job Access.

-The government is developing a new disability employment service to replace the DES program from July 2025.
+The government is developing a new disability employment service to replace the DES program.

 Job Jumpstart